phetsims/blackbody-spectrum/doc/implementation-notes.md

 This section defines terminology that you'll see used throughout the internal and external documentation:

-* intensity - the amount of light emitted in a projected area (for all wavelengths), measure in Watts per meter<sup>2</sup>
+* intensity - the amount of light emitted in a projected area (for all wavelengths), measured in Watts per meter<sup>2</sup>
 * Plank's law - see [model.md](https://github.com/phetsims/blackbody-spectrum/tree/master/doc/model.md)
 * radiance - the amount of light emitted in a projected area for a given wavelength, measured in megaWatts per meter<sup>2</sup> per micrometer
 * Stefan–Boltzmann law - see [model.md](https://github.com/phetsims/blackbody-spectrum/tree/master/doc/model.md)